mvitz/alpaquita-node/README.md

 The `pom.xml` uses `com.github.eirslett:frontend-maven-plugin` to download `node` and `npm` and executes `npm ci` afterwards.

-The `run` script starts a given Docker container and executes `./mvnw clean package` in which the above should happen.
+The `run` script starts a given Docker container and executes a given script.
+By default this is `./execute` which calls `./mvnw clean package` in which the above should happen.

-## ./run bellsoft/liberica-openjdk-debian:21.0.7-9
+## ✅ ./run bellsoft/liberica-openjdk-debian:21.0.7-9

 Using the debian based liberica image everything works as expected: